arbhassan/flask_blog/README.md

-A blog webapp written as a learning project for Python and Flask
+A blog web app written as a learning project for Python and Flask